easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_QUICK_REFERENCE_CARD.md

    → Should get Copilot response

 4. Go to https://github.com/settings/tokens
-   → Should see "Q-IDE Copilot API" token listed
+   → Should see "Top Dog Copilot API" token listed
 ```

 ---